All Episodes

 Her dad, Arnold Schwarzenegger, bodybuilder, actor, politician.

-Her mom, Maria Schreiber.
+Her mom, Maria Shriver.

-She's a journalist, an Alzheimer's Crusader, and a Kennedy.
+She's a journalist, an Alzheimer's crusader, and a Kennedy.

 Today, Catherine Schwarzenegger is here speaking out about the insecurities she's faced and how she can help you get past yours.

-So, you know, you do have two famous and attractive parents.
+it's so good to have you here let's talk about but let me start off with my introduction to you so So, you know, you do have two famous and attractive parents.

-So what kind of pressure did you feel growing up to act a certain way, look a certain way, be a certain way?
+So, what kind of pressure did you feel growing up to act a certain way, look a certain way, be a certain way?

-But I you wrote a book.
+But you wrote a book a few years ago.

 Yes.